asterics/AsTeRICS-Grid/README.md

 ## Npm scripts
 After `yarn install` the following commands are available:
 1. `npm run start` --> starts a webserver serving the AsTeRICS grid on `http://localhost:9095`, does hot reloading if js-sources change.
-1. `npm run start-legacy` --> same as `start` but js sources are transformed to ES5 using babel.
-1. `npm run start-no-live` --> same as `start` but hot reloading is disabled.
 2. `npm run build` --> builds the js-files in folder `src` to `app/build` folder.
-3. `npm run start-superlogin-dev` --> runs [superlogin](https://github.com/colinskow/superlogin) locally and makes it possible to create "online users" within the locally running application.
+3. `npm run start-auth` --> runs [couch-auth](https://github.com/perfood/couch-auth) locally and makes it possible to create "online users" within the locally running application.
 A local [CouchDb](https://couchdb.apache.org/) instance is necessary in order to work.
 4. `npm run release` -> releases the current version with a new tag and push it to `gh-pages` branch in order to be served at https://grid.asterics.eu/
 5. `npm run release-latest` -> same as `npm run release` but with destination https://grid.asterics.eu/latest/
 5. `npm run test` -> runs tests of the project using [Jest](https://jestjs.io/).